Developing a Mentoring Practice

 Introductory session for all mentors and mentees.
 Delivery: Dr Kay Guccione

-Research studies and 6 years experience have shown that mentoring is always more successful if all participants are provided with an induction, learn what is expected of them, and engage with skills development on mentoring techniques and effectively managing mentoring relationships.
+Research studies and 7 years experience in programme design have shown that mentoring is always more successful if all participants are provided with an induction, learn what is expected of them, and engage with development in mentoring techniques and relationships management.

 This workshop is for all new mentors and mentees who are joining the Research Staff Mentoring Programme.
-It covers some introductory mentoring ideas and definitions useful in clarifying and cultivating successful mentoring relationships.
-It acknowledges and builds on the pre-existing communication and conversation skills of participants and is applicable to all working relationships, also benefitting the mentor and the mentee outside of the programme.
+The 2.5h session situates mentoring as an educational practice.
+It covers some introductory mentoring concepts, definitions, and takes a look at what ‘good mentoring’ involves.
+Through guided practice and reflection the workshop helps mentors and mentees build skills that are useful in cultivating and managing successful mentoring relationships.
+It acknowledges and builds on the pre-existing communication and conversation skills of participants, adding new techniques that help empower mentees to take control of their careers and plan for the future.
+The skills learned are applicable to other working relationships too, also benefitting the participants in their other roles e.g. facilitator, supervisor, teacher, tutor, colleague.

 "I wanted to say also how much I enjoyed the training course.
 I found it incredibly useful and have been recommending it to all my colleagues!
 The final section, when we got to observe the mentoring, was particularly great!"
 Dr Amanda Crawley-Jackson - Mentor (Dept. of French)

 "I found the session very useful yesterday (and I have to confess I was a bit cynical about it beforehand).
 You did an excellent job of de-mystifying the process."
 Prof. Jon Slate - Mentor (Animal & Plant Sciences)